slowernews/hamster-system/README.md

 This system is not smartphone oriented.
 That's not even an issue for me but it might be for you.

+*'Is this the truth?'*

+I don't know nothing that works better, YMMV.
+I test new options and 'tree shake' existent ones agressively.

 ---
 <sup>Notes:</sup><br>
 <sup><a name="footnote1">1</a> - e.g: relevant [naming system for architects](https://github.com/galfarragem/gerbil-project). [↩](#refnote1)</sup><br>